flaat/COMBINEX/README.md

 ## Overview

-COMBINEX offers a flexible setup where all configurable options are defined within YAML files in the `config` folder.
+UCExplainer offers a flexible setup where all configurable options are defined within YAML files in the `config` folder.
 This design allows users to tailor every aspect of the software—ranging from datasets, logging, and model configurations to counterfactual explanation strategies.

 ![Python Version](https://img.shields.io/badge/python-3.11.10-brightgreen)
 ![PyTorch Version](https://img.shields.io/badge/pytorch-2.5.0-brightgreen)